ovh/venom/README.md

 venom run --var='foo={"biz":"bar","biz":"barr"}'
 ```

-The -var option can be used any number of times in a single command.
+The `--var` option can be used many times in a single command.

 ### Variable Definitions Files

 To set lots of variables, it is more convenient to specify their values in a variable definitions file.
-This file is a yaml dictionnay and you have specify that file on the command line with `--var-from-file`
+This file is a YAML dictionnary and you have specify that file on the command line with `--var-from-file`

 ### Environment Variables